nathanesau-academic/cmpt225_templates/README.md

 # cmpt225_templates

-Assignment Templates for CMPT 225 (No Code!!!)
+Assignment Templates for CMPT 225 (No Code!).
+For Spring 2021.